-- The PUBLISHER AND GATHERER has to be integrated with the mapping of URLs (or other document/service IDs) to service implementations.
-This task is often handled by the MESSAGE REDIRECTOR pattern [Goedicke+2001]. - If multiple channels have to be served, often the PUBLISHER AND GATHERER is integrated with a SERVICE ABSTRACTION LAYER [Vogel2001] as well. - Usually, PUBLISHER AND GATHERER trigger the content conversion, generation, and caching components, and they are FACADES [Gamma+1995] to this subsystem.
+- PUBLISHER AND GATHERER have to integrated with the mapping of URLs (or other document/service IDs) to service implementations.
+This task is often handled by the MESSAGE REDIRECTOR pattern [GNZ01]. - If multiple channels have to be served, often the PUBLISHER AND GATHERER is integrated with a SERVICE ABSTRACTION LAYER [Vogel01] as well. - Usually, PUBLISHER AND GATHERER trigger the content conversion, generation, and caching components, and they are FACADES to this subsystem.